Generating Literal and Implied Subquestions to Fact-check Complex Claims: Analyzing Decomposition Annotations

 \subsection{Deriving the Veracity of Claims from Decomposed Questions}

 Is the veracity of a claim sum of its parts?
 We estimate whether answers to subquestions can be used to determine the veracity of the claim.

-We predict a veracity score $\hat{v} = \frac{1}{n} \sum_{i=1}^n \mathbbm{1}[a_i=1]$ equal to the fraction of subquestions with yes answers.
+We predict a veracity score $\hat{v} = \frac{1}{N} \sum_{i=1}^N \mathbbm{1}[a_i=1]$ equal to the fraction of subquestions with yes answers.
 We can map this to the discrete 6-label scale by associating the labels \emph{pants on fire}, \emph{false}, \emph{barely true}, \emph{half true}, \emph{mostly true}, and \emph{true} with the intervals $[0, \frac{1}{6}), [\frac{1}{6}, \frac{2}{6}), [\frac{2}{6}, \frac{3}{6}), [\frac{3}{6}, \frac{4}{6}), [\frac{4}{6}, \frac{5}{6}), [\frac{5}{6}, 1]$, respectively.
-The heuristic is based on the following three hypotheses: (1) All questions are equally important.
-(2) The questions should be comprehensive enough to cover the claim.
-(3) The questions should be relevant enough to have few unrelated questions.
 We call this method \textbf{question aggregation}.
 We use the 50 claims and the corresponding questions from the \textbf{Validation-sub} set for evaluation.
-We also establish the upper bound (\textbf{question aggregation*}) for this heuristic by having one of the authors remove unrelated questions, which could be automated with a question salience model.
+We also establish the upper bound (\textbf{question aggregation*}) for this heuristic by having one of the authors remove unrelated questions.
+On average, 0.3 questions are removed per claim.

 Table~\ref{tab:annotation-analysis-label-aggregation} compares our heuristics with simple baselines (random assignment and most frequent class assignment).
 Our heuristic easily outperforms the baselines, with the predicted label on average is only shifted by one label, e.g., \emph{mostly true} vs.~\emph{true}.
+This demonstrates the potential of building a more complex model to aggregate subquestion-answer sets, which we leave as a future direction.

-Our simple aggregation suffers when the subquestions are not equal in importance.
+Our simple aggregation suffers in the following cases: (1) The subquestions are not equal in importance.
 The first example in Figure~\ref{fig:annot-analysis} contains two yes subquestions and two no subquestions, and our aggregation yields \emph{half-true} label, differing from gold label \emph{barely-true}.
-This claim is centered on whether Obama caused the stock market crash thus other facts are less important.
-Future work can estimate the importance of each subquestion to take a weighted combination of the veracities of the subquestions.
+(2) Not all questions are relevant.
+As indicated by \textbf{question aggregation*}, we are able to achieve better performance after removing unrelated questions.
+(3) In few cases, the answer to a question could inversely correlate with the veracity of a claim.
+For example, the claim states "Person X implied Y" and the question asks "Did person X not imply Y?"
+We think all of the cases can be potentially fixed by stronger models.
+For example, a question salience model can mitigate (1) and (2), and promotes researches about understanding core arguments of a complex claim.
+We leave this as future work.